Many forex traders use technical indicators as part of their technical analysis toolbox.

 - A leading indicator or an oscillator gives a signal before the new trend or reversal occurs.

-- A lagging indicator or a momentum indicator gives a signal after the trend has started.
+- A lagging indicator or trend-following indicator gives a signal after the trend has started.

 We’ll give you a million dollars really soon…